AidenDam/Face_classification/README.md

-This repo practices a face classification to server with chain.
+This repo practices a face classification to server and packaging.

 Run with cpu
 ```